HowToDoInJava

 Please note that subdirectories contained within the CLASSPATH would not be loaded.
 In order to load files that are contained within subdirectories, those directories and/or files must be explicitly listed in the CLASSPATH.

-If your CLASSPATH environment variable was set to a value that is not correct, then you can unset CLASSPATH with specifying empty value to it.
+If your CLASSPATH environment variable was set to a value that is not correct, then you can unset CLASSPATH by specifying an empty value to it.

 set CLASSPATH=

-3. Executing programs with ‘-classpath’ or ‘-cp’ option in Java
+3. Executing Programs with ‘-classpath’ or ‘-cp’ Option

-Apart from setting classpath to the environment variable, you can pass additional classpath to Java runtime while launching the application using –classpath option or –cp option.
+Apart from setting the classpath to the environment variable, you can pass an additional classpath to Java runtime while launching the application using –classpath option or –cp option.

-Use the . (dot) to include the current path into the classpath where the .class file has been generated.
+Use the . (dot) to include the current path in the classpath where the .class file has been generated.

 $ javac –classpath C:\dependency\framework.jar MyApp.Java